-Prior to 30 September 2016 the highest price/lowest price was based on reported net asset value which may be different from the financial statements.
+Prior to 30 September 2016 the highest price/lowest price was based on the reported net asset value for shareholder dealing, which may be different from the financial statements.

 Performance figures are based on the net asset value for financial reporting.
 This differs from the performance figures disclosed in the Investment Manager's Report, which are based on the net asset value for shareholders dealing.